Skip to content

 Limitations & Future Work

-Direction Representative Work Distinction from VTA
+Direction Representative Work Difference from VTA

-Financial LLMs Fin-R1, FinMem, SEP Analyze textual reports/news; do not process price time series
+Financial LLMs Fin-R1, FinMem, SEP Analyze textual reports/news; do not process price time-series

-Time-series reasoning TimeCAP Relies on external auxiliary data; produces only classification labels
+Time-Series Reasoning TimeCAP Relies on external auxiliary data; produces only classification labels

 Rating